Introduction to Disinfection and Sterilization for Hook Reprocessing

 3. Amylases: Break down starches

-4. Cellulases: Break down plant matter
+4. Carbohydrases: Break down carbohydrates

 Benefits of enzymatic cleaners: